IBM/kube101/workshop/Lab3/README.md

           containerPort: 3000
 ```

-The above configuration file create a deployment object named 'guestbook'
+The above configuration file creates a deployment object named 'guestbook'
 with a pod containing a single container running the image
 `ibmcom/guestbook:v1`.
+The configuration also specifies a replica number
-Also the configuration specifies replicas set to 3
+that is set to "3."
-and Kubernetes tries to make sure that at least three active pods are running at
+Kubernetes tries to run three active pods at
 all times.

-- Create guestbook deployment
+### Create the guestbook deployment

-   To create a Deployment using this configuration file we use the
+   To create a Deployment by using this configuration file, use the
    following command:

    ``` console